KieronRoberts/ModernAngularBootcamp/README.md

 ## Overview

-Due to work projects I have been required to learn about Angular and Typescript, I order to do this I have completed [The Modern Angular Bootcamp on Udemy](https://www.udemy.com/course/the-modern-angular-bootcamp/) by Stephen Grider. along side larger hands-on [personal projects](https://github.com/KieronRoberts/Angular).
+Due to work projects I have been required to learn about Angular and Typescript, I order to do this I have completed [The Modern Angular Bootcamp on Udemy](https://www.udemy.com/course/the-modern-angular-bootcamp/) by Stephen Grider.
+Along side larger hands-on [personal projects](https://github.com/KieronRoberts/Angular).
 This repository will store all applications built as part of the Udemy course.

 ## Author